gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/share/messages/README.md

 All files are structured the same way:

 1. Heading with message-id
-2. Short description (one sentence, for example the compiler message's text)
+2. Short description (one sentence, e.g. the compiler message's text)
 3. Default severity (also mention when upgraded to error)
 4. Erroneous code example
 5. Explanation of the example